 Global Government Fintech reported that at least £1bn (about $1.32bn) in tax had been paid to HMRC via open banking by September 2021 (via more than 500,000 individual payments in total).
 The department is looking to further expand its open banking-payment option to tax regimes beyond those already included – HMRC confirmed in January 2022 that it had extended open banking payment option to nine further tax regimes (beyond four it had started with).

 The fintech-powered service uses validated and pre-populated payment details, enabling payments directly from a payer’s bank account.
 This automation should increase speed, reduce human error (for example, if someone were to mistype their tax reference number), and also has the potential to reduce fraud.
-The public purse should save on the resource associated with tracking down payments that fail to arrive because payers have entered their tax code or other information incorrectly, as well as saving on the interchange fee charged by card-providers.
+The public purse should save on the resource associated with tracking down payments that fail to arrive because payers have entered their tax/payment reference or other information incorrectly, as well as saving on the interchange fee charged by card-providers.

 The UK may be in the vanguard but open banking is ‘set to become globally ubiquitous’, according to a report published in 2021 focused on its development in ten European countries.
 The report, ‘Open Banking Readiness Index: The Future of Open Banking in Europe’ by Mastercard, found the Nordic countries (as well as the UK) in pole position because of a relatively high number of open banking APIs, ‘progressive’ regulators and consumer readiness.